5 Reasons to Rediscover North Georgia Wineries

 2. Experience local musical talent

-Many vineyards offer live music in their tasting rooms and porches throughout the summer, including Cartecay Vineyards in Ellijay and Chateau Meichtry Family Vineyard & Winery in Talking Rock.
+Many vineyards offer live music in their tasting rooms and porches, including Cartecay Vineyards in Ellijay and Chateau Meichtry Family Vineyard & Winery in Talking Rock.

 3. Visit something new